klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 `Account` is a class that represents a Klaytn account.
 It contains information needed to update the [AccountKey] of the account in the Klaytn.
 It has `address` and `accountKey` as member variables.
 The `accountKey` can be an instance of `AccountKeyLegacy`, `AccountKeyPublic`, `AccountKeyFail`, `AccountKeyWeightedMultiSig`, and `AccountKeyRoleBased` depending on the key.

-An `Account` instance is injected into the `account` field of the AccountUpdate transaction types (`AccountUpdate`, `FeeDelegatedAccountUpdate` or `FeeDelegatedAccountUpdateWithRatio`).
+An `Account` instance is injected into the `account` field of the AccountUpdate transaction types (`AccountUpdate`, `FeeDelegatedAccountUpdate`, and `FeeDelegatedAccountUpdateWithRatio`).
 When an AccountUpdate transaction is successfully processed in Klaytn, the account key of the [Klaytn account] is updated with the `accountKey` defined in the `Account` instance.

 Interface for AccountKey is defined as `IAccountKey`, and account key classes (`AccountKeyLegacy`, `AccountKeyPublic`, `AccountKeyFail`, `AccountKeyWeightedMultiSig` and `AccountKeyRoleBased`) implements IAccountKey.